julienbrasseur/llm-hallucination-detector/report/technical_report.md

 ## 6. Conclusion

 This study demonstrates that hallucination-related signals are present and extractable from transformer internal representations using lightweight classical probes.
-A single mid-layer's mean-pooled activations suffice to achieve 91% AUC and 75% F1 score, suggesting that the model encodes, at least implicitly, information about the reliability of its own outputs.
+A single mid-layer's mean-pooled activations suffice to achieve 83% accuracy, 91% AUC and 75% F1 score, suggesting that the model encodes, at least implicitly, information about the reliability of its own outputs.
 While the observed performance ceiling leaves room for improvement, these findings provide a foundation for real-time, low-overhead hallucination detection and offer interpretability insights into how factual grounding may be represented within language models.

 ## Resources

 - **Dataset:** [krogoldAI/hallucination-labeled-dataset](https://huggingface.co/datasets/krogoldAI/hallucination-labeled-dataset)
 - **Code:** [llmscan library](https://github.com/julienbrasseur/llm-hallucination-detector)
 - **Model:** [Ministral-8B-Instruct-2410](https://huggingface.co/mistralai/Ministral-8B-Instruct-2410)